Operation Apocalypse

-Operation Apocalypse is a 1981 video game published by Strategic Simulations.
+Operation Apocalypse is a computer wargame for the Apple II published by Strategic Simulations in 1981.

 Gameplay

-Operation Apocalypse is a game in which simulates four World War II engagements between the Germans and Americans.
+Operation Apocalypse is a game in which four World War II confrontations are simulated between German and American forces.

 Reception

 Paul Todd and Russell Sipe reviewed the game for Computer Gaming World, and stated that "Operation Apocalypse is a two player game.
 But if you can't find someone with which to play, the computer plays a good game.
 There are no less than four levels of solitaire play.
 The computer can even play both sides.
 The game contains sufficient tactical problems and complexity to give it a realistic feel."